centexgis/atxgisday/README.md

 # atxgisday

-This is a repo for the github pages site atxgisday.org site.
+This is content for the GitHub hosted project site atxgisday.org.

 You can view it here: [atxgisday](https://centexgis.github.io/atxgisday)